Background pattern

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Dekendol::
+Consult your doctor or pharmacist before starting to take Dekendol:

--If you are allergic or have had allergy problems in the past;
+• If you are allergic or have had allergy problems in the past;

--If you have stomach or intestinal disorders;
+• If you suffer or have suffered in the past from stomach or intestinal disorders;

-• If you have an infection; see the heading "Infections" below.
+• If you have an infection; see the "Infections" section below.

 Infections